rajyashhh/lungs-cancer-research/README.md

-This is basically a research project under development.
+This project is under development phase.
+In this project we will be trying to detect three types of lungs cancer.
+More details will be in further updates.